kapoios123/ApografiApp/README.md

 When someone opens a product to check it, a soft lock marks it as "being checked by X".
 If their app closes or loses connection, an `onDisconnect` handler resets it to "open" so nothing stays stuck.
 Stock totals are updated with Realtime Database **transactions**, so two people counting the same bin can't overwrite each other.

 **4. Server-enforced access control.**
 Users sign in once with Google.
-Write access isn't trusted to the client — Firebase rules deny everything by default and only allow reads/writes from accounts on a whitelist in the database.
+Write access isn't trusted to the client — Firebase rules deny everything by default and only allow reads/writes from accounts on a whitelist (`/users`) in the database.
 That whitelist can't be edited from the app (it's managed out-of-band), so a user can't add themselves or escalate, and each user can only read their own record.

 ---

+## Architecture & roadmap

+The app grew feature-by-feature, so the screens currently hold their own Firebase logic.
+If I were taking it further, my next steps would be:

+- Extract all database access into a single **repository layer** (the screens shouldn't talk to Firebase directly)
+- Add server-side `.validate` rules and role checks, so the whitelist grants *scoped* access instead of full read/write (roles are currently enforced in the app, not the rules)
+- Make the multi-step writes **atomic** with a single `updateChildren()` instead of chained writes
+- Add automated tests around the difference and correction logic
+- Move barcode imports into the app instead of a separate script

+---

-*Built by Ioannis Kermizidis to solve a real warehouse Cycle-Count Problem.*
+*Built by Ioannis Kermizidis to solve a real warehouse stock-taking problem.*